psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ...

-Mr. Hearn then proposed a bye-law for the more easy suppression of disorderly houses, the resort of prostitutes, on notice being given; proceedings to be taken by tbe police, and tbe fine of £5 to be inflicted on conviction before tbe magistrates.
+Mr. Hearn then proposed a bye-law for the more easy suppression of disorderly houses, the resort of prostitutes, on notice being given; proceedings to be taken by thr police, and the fine of £5 to be inflicted on conviction before the magistrates.

 A long conversation then took place, in which Mr. Pring, Mr. Eldridge.
 Mr. Abraham Clarke, Mr. Sayer, Mr. Pinnoek, Mr. Estcourt,and the Mayor took part, and ultimately the bye-law was adopted, on the amendment that complaint should first be made by two householders.